tingxiao/g-2/PipipiProc/README.md

+This processor is used to search for pi+pi-pi0 + ISR background.

 This is the README file for PipipiProc.
 It shows you how to write a Processor in the new CLEO3 Suez environment.